Medical Policy: 02.01.49

 - Be aware that natural doesn’t always mean safe.

 Many “bio-identical” hormones are compounded in pharmacies.
 Compounding is generally a practice in which ingredients are combined, mixed, or altered to create a medication tailored to the needs of an individual patient.

 - Don’t believe false claims that compounded “bio-identical” hormones are safer and more effective than FDA-approved Menopause Hormone Therapy drugs.

 - Compounded “bio-identical” Menopause Hormones are not FDA approved and may carry additional risks.

 Although the clinical observations described above suggest that the decline in testosterone with age may have several adverse consequences, the impact of testosterone replacement in older men with low serum testosterone and hypogonadal symptoms has been unclear.
 Trials have been limited by small sample size, inclusion of asymptomatic men with low-normal testosterone levels, and variable testosterone regimens.
 A committee of the Institute of Medicine of the National Academy of Sciences Committee reviewed available studies and concluded in 2002 that no beneficial effects of administering testosterone have been well established.
 The US Food and Drug Administration (FDA) reviewed the evidence and reached the same conclusion in 2015, and they directed manufacturers of testosterone products to state in their labels that these products are approved only for men with low testosterone due to known causes.

-Testopel use in genotypical males is considered medically necessary for men without a history of prostate cancer, in the following conditions:
+Testopel use in genotypical males is considered medically necessary for men without a history of prostate cancer, in the office setting, in the following conditions:

 The use of subcutaneous hormone pellets in genotypical men, outside of the use of Testopel, is considered investigational.
 Testopel is the only FDA approved subcutaneous pellet approved at this time.